turkeymana/IE_DataExtraction/README.md

 ### Access the Application

-* Open a web browser and navigate to `http://localhost:3000` to access the React application
+* Open a web browser and navigate to `http://localhost:3000` to access the React application.
+It should automatically open when you start up the React application
-* The API will be running on `http://localhost:5000`
+* The API will be running on `http://localhost:3001`

-## Contributing

-Contributions are welcome!
-Please submit a pull request with your changes.

 ## API Documentation